-A series of scanning electron micrographs showing the development of gas bubbles on the grain faces in a transient tested BWR fuel are presented.
+A series of scanning electron micrographs trace the development of gas bubbles on the grain faces in a transient tested BWR fuel.
 The observations indicate that gas bubbles nucleate on metallic precipitate particles and that bubble migration is prevented by the precipitates.
-X-ray fluorescence and electron probe microanalysis results show an accumulation of Xe on the grain boundaries at intermediate radial positions and an increasing in grain'' retention towards the centre of the fuel.
-These findings are ascribed to the presence of high compressive forces in the fuel and an increase in the rate of thermal resolution with increase in temperature.
-Under transient conditions the magnitude of the local mechanical restraint and the existence of macroscopic pressure gradients are important in determining the behaviour of grain face bubbles and thus fission gas release.
-In high pressure fields both the bubbles and precipitates grow by Ostwald Ripening.
-The bubble growth is impeded so that no bubble coalescence occurs.
-In a non-uniform pressure field bubble coalescence can take place on grain boundaries with low restraint pressure.
-This leads to gas escape tunnels at grain edges.
-Intergranular cracks which form when the mechanical restraint is removed at the end of the transient may provide further escape paths for fission gas.
+X-ray fluorescence and electron probe microanalysis results show an accumulation of Xe on the grain boundaries at intermediate radial positions and high "in grain" retention in the centre of the fuel.
+These findings are ascribed to high compressive forces in the fuel during the transient and an increase in the rate of thermal resolution with temperature.
+It is concluded that under transient conditions the magnitude of the local mechanical restraint and the existence of macroscopic pressure gradients are important in determining the behaviour of grain face bubbles.
+In a high pressure field both the bubbles and precipitates grow by Ostwald ripening and little bubble interlinkage occurs.
+In a non-uniform pressure field bubble interlinkage can take place in areas where the restraint pressure is low and this leads to the formation of escape tunnels at the grain edges.
+Intergranular cracks which form at the end of the transient when the mechanical restraint pressure is removed also provide escape routes for fission gas.

 Available languages: en